openstack/taskflow/doc/source/workers.rst

 -----------

 Client
-  Code or program or service that uses this library to define flows and run them via engines.
+  Code or program or service (or user) that uses this library to define flows and run them via engines.

 Transport + protocol
   Mechanism (and `protocol`_ on top of that mechanism) used to pass information